sevagh/xumx-sliCQ/README.md

 **xumx-sliCQ-V2 scores a total SDR of 4.4 dB with 60 MB\* of pretrained weights for all targets** on the MUSDB18-HQ test set.

-**The realtime model scores 4.07 dB and takes an average of 2 seconds to demix a song with a GPU and 11 seconds with the CPU.<sup>†</sup>**
+**The realtime model scores 4.07 dB and is light and fast!** It takes an average of 2 seconds to demix a song with a GPU, 11 seconds with a CPU, and 7 seconds with a CPU and the provided ONNX model.<sup>†</sup>

 Both variants beat the 3.6 dB score of the original [xumx-sliCQ](https://github.com/sevagh/xumx-sliCQ) (28 MB) with the improvements [described here](#improvements-over-xumx-slicq).
 It also brings the performance closer to the 4.64 dB and 5.54 dB scored by UMX and X-UMX (137 MB) respectively.<sup>‡</sup>